mehoggan/Scorch3dEarth/README.md

 Senior Project

-This source code is available to download for anyone who is intrested.
+This source code is available to download for anyone who is interested.